-If you hover over the number of people reached, you’ll get a breakdown of how many were reached organically (fans who saw it from you), virally (people who saw it after friends created a story) or through paid advertising (your promoted post).
+If you hover over the number of people reached, you’ll get a Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. of how many were reached organically (fans who saw it from you), virally (people who saw it after friends created a story) or through paid advertising (your promoted post).

 If you hover over the percentage of fans reached, you’ll get a different visual breakdown of how many of your fans were reached, and how many were through paid advertising.

 Of course, you can also view any statistics that you would typically see for your advertising in the Facebook Ad Manager.

 What to Promote?